CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Hardware Installation <a name="hardware-installation"></a>

 Add hardware installation instructions here.
-Useful for when you need to GPIO devices pinout guides and the like.
+Useful for when you need to demonstrate GPIO device pinout guides and the like.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>